 Owens Corning Shingle Styles

-Starting with basics and moving to premium shingles, here are your Owens Corning shingle options.
+Starting with basics and moving to premium shingles, here are your OC shingle options.

-Supreme: This is OC’s 3-tab shingle with a 25-year warranty.
-60mph wind-resistance.
+Supreme: This is OC’s 3-tab shingle with a 25-year warranty and 60 MPH wind uplift rating and warranty.
 25-year shingle warranty to original owner and 10-year algae warranty.
 14 colors.
+OC lineup pricing tier: $ (economy)

 OC Duration Series: The best-selling line from Owens Corning competes with the Tamko Heritage and Heritage Premium shingles, plus CertainTeed Landmark and GAF Timberline shingles.
-Duration shingles are produced in four lines:
+Duration shingles are produced in 8 lines:

-- Duration: TruDefinition color platform for brightness and contrast, SureNail fabric nailing strip for better hold, 130mph wind-resistance with 6-nail instead of 4-nail installation, 10-year algae warranty and lifetime limited shingle warranty.
-14 colors.
+- Duration: TruDefinition color platform for brightness and contrast, SureNail triple-layer fabric nailing strip for better application and more secure hold, 130mph wind-resistance warranty with the standard 4-nail installation method, 10-year algae warranty, and lifetime limited shingle warranty.
+18 colors with regional availability including 1 Energy Star Color in Shasta White.
+OC lineup pricing tier: $$$

-- Duration STORM: All the above in 7 colors plus WeatherGuard technology using polymeric backing for Class 4 impact resistance
+- Duration STORM (Regional availability) All the standard Duration series features, with Duration Storm shingles available in 7 colors, plus WeatherGuard technology featuring polymeric backing for Class 4 Hail impact resistance rating (not warrantied).
+OC lineup pricing tier: $$$$ (Premium)

-Oakridge: Owens Corning’s value-line dimensional shingles in 14 colors with 110mph wind resistance that can be enhanced to 130mph with 6-nail installation.
-10-year algae warranty and lifetime limited warranty to original purchaser.
+Oakridge: Owens Corning’s value-line dimensional shingles in 16 colors with regigional availability, standard 110 MPH wind resistance warranty that can be enhanced to 130 MPH with the enhanced 6-nail installation method.
+130 MPH warranty also requires installing OC starter shingles along the eaves and rakes.
+10-year algae warranty and lifetime limited warranty to original purchaser/homeowner.
+OC lineup pricing tier: $$ (Affordable)

 Tamko Shingle Styles